Other Yorkshire Studs - H

 Owner: Martin Wainwright

 Notes: No distance at all from Wetherby racecourse Highbank was founded in 2003 and has gradually built up the quality of it's broodmare band which currently numbers around ten with the standouts being Dhanyata (Sirenia Stakes G3, 2nd Cheveley Park Stakes G1, 3rd.Chicago Handicap G3, purchased as a 5yo in 2009 for $280,000), Loch Jipp (Hillary Needler Trophy L, purchased as a 5yo in 2010 for 160,000gns) and Sweet Hope (Endine Handicap G3, 2nd.
 Darley Test Stakes G1, purchased as a 2yo in training in 2007 for $320,000, modest form for Kevin Ryan before improving in the States).
 At the sales the stud first really hit the headlines in October 2012 when selling a colt by Dubawi - Miss Delila for 320,000gns.
 In 2014 Loch Jipp's Invincible Spirit filly sold for a sale-topping 450,000gns at the Tattersalls Craven Breeze Up, whilst in April 2016 the full-sibling sold to Coolmore (via Oaks Farm Stables) for 360,000gns at the Tatts Craven Breeze-Up Sales.
-On the track the best homebred to date has been the Kevin Ryan trained Ashadian (2013 f Kyllachy - Miss Delila - sold for 48,000gns at the Breeze-Ups), winner of her maiden before finishing second in the Albany Stakes G3 at Royal Ascot, in her first start as a three-year-old in 2016 she landed the Chartwell Fillies Stakes G3 at Lingfield.
+On the track one of the better early homebreds was the Kevin Ryan trained Ashadian (2013 f Kyllachy - Miss Delila - sold for 48,000gns at the Breeze-Ups), winner of her maiden before finishing second in the Albany Stakes G3 at Royal Ascot, in her first start as a three-year-old in 2016 she landed the Chartwell Fillies Stakes G3 at Lingfield.
 From the same crop Bint Aldar (2013 f Zoffany - Maggie Lou - sold for 22,000gns at the October Sales) was a dual winner at two, also for Kevin Ryan.
 The stud currently has horses in training with Kevin Ryan and, in France, Damien De and owned the yearling purchase Roxan who, in the care of Kevin Ryan, won the Hilary Needler Trophy L and was second in the Firth Of Clyde Stakes G3 before sadly dying whilst in training.
 The stud also accepts boarding mares.
-In 2018 Mission Boy (2016 Paco Boy - Miss Mission), bred by Highbank and sold for a mere 3,00gns at the February Sales, landed the Gran Criterium G2, to add to two earlier Italian listed wins, whilst in 2021 the Highbank bred, and Kevin Ryan trained, Bielsa took the Ayr Gold Cup ; the stud having sold the horse a year earlier.
+In 2018 Mission Boy (2016 Paco Boy - Miss Mission), bred by Highbank and sold for a mere 3,00gns at the February Sales, landed the Gran Criterium G2, to add to two earlier Italian listed wins, whilst in 2021 the Highbank bred, and Kevin Ryan trained, Bielsa took the Ayr Gold Cup ; the stud having sold the horse a year earlier, the next year he was third in the Chipchase Stakes G3.
+The aforementioned Dhanyata produced homebred White Rosa (2014 f by Galileo) who was retained with Hugo Palmer and landed a Hamilton maiden but has produced Marshman (2020 by Harry Angel) as her second foal who, trained by Karl Burke, was second in the Gimcrack Stakes G2 in 2022, before kicking off his 2023 season by landing the Prix Sigy G3.

 High Bramley Grange Stud